lukibahr/Prometheus-BME280-exporter/README.md

 `docker run -it -v /dev/i2c-1:/dev/i2c-1 --privileged -p 9123:9123 lukasbahr/prometheus-bme280-exporter:74b2a86 --loglevel=info`

 The privileged mode is currently required to grant access to the i2c device.
 Not the best solution but ad-hoc the first working one.

+### Because Kubernetes is noice
+For a quick-start to run the exporter in a kubernetes cluster, refer to the [kubernetes/daemonset.yaml](kubernetes/daemonset.yaml).
+The daemonset is configured to run on the nodes of the cluster with a nodeSelector enabled.
+If you've installed the sensor on all nodes, leave it empty.
+For a more customizable setup, refer to the helm chart.

+## Further reading

+- Releaser action used for releasing the charts: [https://github.com/helm/chart-releaser-action](https://github.com/helm/chart-releaser-action)
+- Chart releaser used for publishing helm chart: [https://github.com/helm/chart-releaser](https://github.com/helm/chart-releaser)